open-telemetry/opentelemetry-specification/specification/api-propagators.md

 The Propagators API consists of the following formats:

-- `HTTPTextFormat` is used to inject and extract a value as text into carriers that travel in-band across process boundaries.
+- `HTTPTextFormat` is used to inject values into and extract values from carriers as text that travel in-band across process boundaries.

 ## HTTP Text Format